rwth-i6/returnn/docs/getting_started/tech_overview.rst

   For TensorFlow the engine contains the high level methods for training, forward pass, and other executed tasks.
-It keeps track of the network, devices, models and the updater function, and is the main connection between all these components. :mod:`returnn.tf.engine` also contains the :class:`Runner` which is responsible for managing the TensorFlow session.
+It keeps track of the network, devices, models and the updater function, and is the main connection between all these components. :mod:`returnn.tf.engine` also contains the :class:`returnn.tf.engine.Runner` which is responsible for managing the TensorFlow session.
 - Network topology construction which constructs the computation graph for training or just forwarding.